Indecomposables live in all smaller lengths: Introduction

 The statement of the theorem is very naive and elementary, but the proof given here is not.
 It depends strongly on the work of Roiter, Gabriel and others on algebras of finite representation type.
 This is summarized very well in chapters 13 and 14 of their book about representations of finite dimensional algebras.
 To describe in this introduction shortly the simple strategy of the proof I freely use notions from that book without any further explanation.
 Later on, there will be precise references.

 Up to Morita-equivalence one can assume that all simple modules have dimension one thereby replacing the length by the dimension.
 In view of the known representation-finite case it only remains to be shown that a minimal representation-infinite algebra - i.e. the algebra itself is not representation-finite, but each proper quotient is - admits indecomposables in all dimensions.
 If the algebra is distributive and zigzag-free we appeal to the well-elaborated covering theory and we can complete the proof by 'standard' arguments.
 So all we still have to deal with are non-distributive algebras or distributive algebras with a zigzag.

+For non-distributive algebras there is a simple direct construction that was later on modified by Ringel to prove the existence of a so called accessible module in each dimension ( a first version of this article in the archive dates back to april 2009 ).

+For distributive algebras with a zigzag I could not find a direct proof.
+The reason seems to be that the technique of cleaving diagrams due to Bautista, Larri\'{o}n and Salmer\'{o}n allows to construct easily infinite families of indecomposables, but their dimensions cannot be determined precisely.
+This situation is familiar from modular representation theory: Induction implies that the whole group has the same representation type as a p-Sylow subgroup, but the decomposition of an induced module into indecomposables can be very complicated.
+Thus for group algebras the two well-known Brauer-Thrall conjectures are easy to prove whereas theorem 1 is not.
+This might be the reason why it was not formulated as the 'Brauer-Thrall 0 conjecture'.

-Using the technique of cleaving diagrams due to Bautista and Salmer\'{o}n it is in both cases fairly easy to show that there are infinite families of pairwise non-isomorphic indecomposables with the same dimension.
-However, it seems to be more difficult to produce at least one indecomposable in each dimension.
-For non-distributive algebras there is a direct construction, but for distributive algebras with a zigzag I could not find one.
-Therefore I had to generalize a little bit a central result about coverings:
+Now to handle the distributive algebras with a zigzag I had to generalize a little bit a central result about coverings which might be of independent interest: